 But I’m hooked on the cars show because they talk about the process of getting to where they all are now.

 They talk about the struggle, the stand-up nights where they bombed, and they talk about the challenge of writing funny material.

 The Creative Brains of Comedians

 The creative brains of comedians see things differently, upside down.
-They make connections that changes the way we think about something.
+They make connections that change the way we think about something.

 It’s about the work for me.
 It’s always about the work.